 Tips for teaching Phonics to ELLs

 This helps to build ELLs vocabulary as they are learning phonics.
-Sometimes this might mean showing a picture before students read new words, matching pictures and words, or finding texts with photographs that include words in the text.
+Sometimes this might mean showing pictures before students read new words, matching pictures and words, or finding texts with photographs that include words in the text.

 This allows students to learn about a wide range of word patterns that are appropriate to their developmental spelling stage.
 The Words Their Way with English Learners is a great resource to get started.
 I have sets of words grouped by word patterns with simple pictures that can supplement a word study program or that you can use on their own.

-One benefit of word study is that it allows students to use critical thinking skills as they are learning new vocabulary and phonics skills.
+One benefit of word study activities including word sorts, is that it allows students to use critical thinking skills as they are learning new vocabulary and phonics skills.
 Once students have some experience with word sorts they can use an open sort and come up with the categories themselves.
 Another idea is to use a closed sort (where you give students the category) and challenge students to add additional words that fit the category.
 In The ELL Teacher’s Toolbox, Ferlazzo explains the benefits of using inductive learning.
 In it, students are given examples and challenged to find a pattern for them.
 Ferlazzo states that this method of teaching is especially beneficial when teaching phonics to older ELLs.
-You can read more information about using Word Sorts with ELLs and Sorting with ELLs.
+You can read more information about using Word Sorts with ELLs, Word Word Activities for ELLs, and Sorting with ELLs.

 Focus on teaching vowel sounds.

 If time is limited for phonics instruction one area to focus on is vowel sounds.
 This is particularly helpful for older students that may not be receiving phonics instruction in their Language Arts class.